 People often say “I read the Bible, but I don’t understand it.”
 They innately know that the Bible is important and should be read, but they have not invited the Holy Spirit to illuminate their reading.
 This is why it is important to pray for wisdom before reading the Bible.
 Without the Spirit’s guidance we are likely to misunderstand and misrepresent what is meant in Scripture.
 People who insist on using Bible verses as ammunition against those with whom they disagree are not under the Spirit’s guidance.

-There are four approaches to wisdom in Judaism and in the Old Testament: Torah; the Spirit (charismatic); Apocalyptic and Qumran.
+There are four approaches to wisdom in Judaism and in the Old Testament: Torah; the Spirit (charismatic); Apocalyptic, and Qumran.
 The first two are the most ancient approaches and carry the greatest authority.
-The Apocalyptic and Qumranic traditions had their greatest following during the century in which our Lord lived among us.
+The Apocalyptic and Qumran traditions had their greatest following during the century in which our Lord lived among us.
 Only one copy of Sirach was found among the Dead Sea scrolls (compared to 24 copies of Genesis and 25 copies of 1 Enoch).
 The apocalyptic tradition speaks of dramatic events that exemplify God’s power in the cosmos.
 In this genre of literature, we find descriptions of the heavens burning up like a scroll that curls in the fiery furnace.
 In the Qumran tradition wisdom is the Spirit-revealed knowledge of the hidden meaning of the Torah.
 We find elements of this tradition in Mark’s Gospel.

 The Torah tradition predates Moses and reflects the Nilo-Palestinian veneration of written texts (scrolls).
 In this tradition, no changes were permitted to the writings.
 They were to be preserved for all generations unchanged.
 It was the ruler’s responsibility to see that the sacred tradition of the fathers (horim) was not corrupted.
 The righteous ruler was a wise ruler.
 David was known to be wise and he prayed that his son Solomon would also be wise (1 Ch.22:12-13).
 Solomon became the prototypical wise king.
 He quotes the old proverbs by which a young man will learn to order his life according to God’s ways.